-As described in the WPM Getting Started Guide, when a WPM Player simulates end user activities by playing back recorded transactions, it uses a WPM worker process to perform transaction steps and collect data during playback.
-Each WPM worker process requires its own SEUM-User account because different processes handle different transaction steps at different times.
+As described in the WPM Getting Started Guide, when a WPM Player simulates end user activities by playing back recorded transactions, it uses individual WPM worker processes to perform transaction steps and collect data during playback.
+Each worker process requires its own SEUM-User account because different processes handle different transaction steps at different times.

-By default, the WPM Player on the Orion server includes 2 SEUM-User accounts and WPM Players deployed to remote systems include 7 accounts, by default.
-If necessary, you can add accounts.
-The recommend limit is 12; the limit depends on the power of the host system (CPU, RAM, and so on).
+By default, the WPM Player on the Orion server includes 2 SEUM-User accounts and WPM Players deployed to remote systems include 7 accounts.
+You can add up to 15 SEUM-User accounts, if necessary.
+The recommended limit is 12, based on aspects of the host system such as CPU and RAM.

 Note the following details about SEUM-User accounts:

 - SEUM-Users must be members of the local Administrator group on the system hosting the WPM Player that will use them.
 For WPM Players hosted in domains, use the WPM Domain Accounts Configuration Tool to adjust SEUM-User accounts to allow SSO authentication instead.
 See Use local domain accounts as SEUM-User accounts.

 - Passwords are encrypted and you can specify passwords for SEUM-User accounts.

 - When using Group Policy Objects (GPOs) in an environment, adjust Local Security Policies to grant permission to Allow log on locally for all SEUM-User accounts on the local system.
 Otherwise, changes in the user configuration on the local computer will be overwritten with every GPO update.

 - When a GPO is applied, it can block WPM services from using SEUM-User accounts for certain tasks, such as creating WPM worker processes.
 Pay attention to which GPO is used and modify it for WPM, as necessary.